marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-on-lead-time-important-projects-and.md

 <div style="text-align: left;">

 <span style="font-size: small;"><span style="font-weight: normal;">In
-processes like the one described above the work is </span>not <span style="font-weight: normal;">being worked on much more than it is actually being worked.
+processes like the one described above the work is not <span style="font-weight: normal;">being worked on much more than it is actually being worked.
 This, of course, has a dramatic and damaging effect on the lead time to complete the work.
-Try this very simple exercise, if you dare, on a whiteboard next to you:</span></span>
+Try this very simple exercise, if you dare, on a whiteboard next to you:

 </div>